Royals - Tigers Prediction, Odds, Pick, How To Watch

 Final Royals-Tigers Prediction & Pick

 The recent offensive improvement for the Tigers is encouraging.
-They are scoring nearly a run more per game as of late, which will win them a fair amount of games.
-They also have a pitching advantage in this game.
-While Olson was bad in his last outing, he has just as many performances giving up two or fewer runs as Lyles, and he has done it in 11 fewer starts.
-The offensive improvement for the Tigers should continue today as they get another win.
+They are scoring nearly two runs more per game as of late, which will win them a fair amount of games.
+For as bad as Lorenzen has been as of late, the Tigers also have the pitching advantage today.
+The Tigers will get another win today, and continue to make up ground in the division